megakevin/end-point-blog/2024/02/key-takeaways-from-poodr.md

 6. **Code should be "Reasonable"**.
 The cost of a change should be proportional to the size of the requirement that provoked the change.
 7. **Code should be "Usable"**.
 The code should be easy to reuse in other situations than the one it's currently being used on.
 8. **Code should be "Exemplary"**.
 The code should exhibit qualities that guide and/or encourage those who change it to keep and replicate those qualities.
-9. The [Single Responibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is a prerequisite to creating code that is TRUE.
+9. The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is a prerequisite to creating code that is TRUE.

 ## Single Responsibility